Kevin Ingram (bond trader): Contacts with Randy Glass and Diaa Mohsen

 Years earlier, Ingram had met Mohsen in Jersey City.
 Together, they formed a zoning company called B.I.A.
 Construction.
 Mohsen also introduced Ingram to Mohammed Malik, a Pakistani immigrant and deli owner who had been living in the United States.
 In Atlantic City, Mohsen met Randy Glass, a con artist and jewel smuggler, at the Trump Taj Mahal casino.
 During his severance negotiations from Deutsche Morgan Grenfell, Ingram was working in the 85th floor on the South Tower within the World Trade Center, in a temporary space offered to him by the law firm Harris Beach.
 Seeking new business opportunities, Ingram met Glass through Mohsen.
 In Boca Raton, Florida, aboard Ingram's private yacht the Ingee, Glass presented himself as a wealthy entrepreneur seeking investment advice.
 Glass stated he had financial partners and businessmen who had "a certain amount of cash coming in every month" that needed cleaning up.
 Interested, Ingram invited Glass to his office at the South Tower.

 In June 1999, Glass and Mohsen went to see Ingram for a follow-up meeting.
 After discussing preliminary details, Glass handed Ingram over $100,000 in cash to transfer.
 Ingram then wrote Glass a cheque from a corporate account at Chase Manhattan for $91,000, taking a personal fee of $9,000.
 Shortly after, Ingram talked about establishing an offshore investment fund with "a minimum investment" of $15 million.
 Glass replied he and his partners needed to meet with Ingram in order to further discuss future transactions.
 When Glass and Ingram agreed to become partners, they named their offshore company IAM Global Money Fund.

 At the investment pitch in Boca Raton, Glass introduced Ingram to "Ray Spears"—whose real name was Dick Stoltz, an undercover ATF agent.
 On a whiteboard, Ingram diagrammed how their business would operate, illustrating arrows to display where the monetary transactions would flow from multiple accounts.
-Ingram proposed launching their business with upwards of between $25 to $30 million, but Glass preferred starting with modest cash amounts.
+Ingram proposed launching their business with upwards of between $25 and $30 million, but Glass preferred starting with modest cash amounts.
 Their next transaction was worth $250,000, in which Ingram helped wire $227,500—subtracting 9 percent for himself.

 When Ingram had received his settlement, Glass claimed that Ingram had lost interest when it became apparent that his promises of an imminent investment of millions were, in Ingram's words, "way off."
 Ingram countered that Glass was "creepy" and untruthful.
 "When I kind of figured out what was really going on—because they did ask me to launder some money—I stopped talking to them," Ingram stated.
 For more than a year, Ingram remained unaware that Glass and Mohsen were arms dealers, trafficking Stinger missiles, guns, and grenade launchers stored inside a Florida warehouse.